Alfresco/docs-alfresco/content-services/7.1/install/zip/index.md

 7. Set up ActiveMQ.
 8. Install third-party software used by Content Services.

 > **Note:** Starting from Content Services 7.0, the `alfresco-pdf-renderer` binaries are no longer included in the distribution zip.
-LibreOffice, ImageMagick, and Alfresco PDF Renderer are no longer part of the Content Services zip installation, as they've moved to the [Alfresco Transform Service installation]({% link transform-service/latest/install/index.md#prereq-non-containerized-deploy %}) for non-containerized deployment.
-You must install LibreOffice, ImageMagick, and Alfresco PDF Renderer with transform service for transformations to be fully functional.
+LibreOffice, ImageMagick, and Alfresco PDF Renderer are no longer part of the Content Services zip installation, as they've moved to the [Alfresco Transform Service installation]({% link transform-service/latest/install/index.md %}#prereq-non-containerized-deploy) for non-containerized deployment.
+You must install LibreOffice, ImageMagick, and Alfresco PDF Renderer with the Transform Service for transformations to be fully functional.
 For non-containerized deployment, you are also required to install Exiftool.
-Exiftool will be utilized by TIKAAuto metadata extraction parser.
+Exiftool will be utilized by the TIKAAuto metadata extraction parser.

 Review and test your setup to check that all the installation steps are complete: